A contemporary boutique hotel with bags of style and charm

 With your expert guide, explore the up and coming galleries and boutiques that pepper the streets of contemporary Siem Reap.

-One of our favorite experiences in Siem Reap that gets you out to the Cambodian countryside to Beng Mealea, a sprawling jungle temple.
+One of our favourite experiences in Siem Reap that gets you out to the Cambodian countryside to Beng Mealea, a sprawling jungle temple.
 Enjoy a delicious lunch before heading on to Banteay Srei temple which is made from beautiful red sand-stone.

 A wonderful full-day tour that takes you out to the Cambodian countryside to Beng Mealea, a sprawling jungle temple.
 Enjoy a delicious lunch before heading on to Banteay Srei temple, a beautiful a mysterious red sand-stone temple.